NRS § 202.285 is the Nevada gun law that prohibits willfully and maliciously firing a gun into a building or vehicle.

 - Gun was not fired at a structure or vehicle.
 Perhaps you actually fired the gun at an open field, a lake, or the sky.
 If the police cannot find a bullet that matches your gun, the D.A. may have insufficient evidence to show you actually fired at a building or vehicle.

-- No malicious behavior.
+- There was no willful or malicious behavior.
 Accidentally or negligently firing a gun at a structure or vehicle does not violate NRS 202.285.
 If we can show that you never meant to discharge the weapon, the case should be dropped.

-- Self-defense.
+- You acted in lawful self-defense.
 You are allowed to fire a gun in self-defense if you are facing an immediate threat of death or physical injury.

 Example: Alan is walking down the street in Henderson when a man suddenly jumps him.
 Alan pulls out his gun and shoots the man, though some of the bullets miss and go into one of the parked motor vehicles on the street.